jcl-concept/awox-smartplug/README.md

 For example, the Network Presence Detection addon does a scan for devices on the network, and then create a new Device for each devices that it discovers.
 Each device has certain properties (IP address, etc).

-You could say that the addon communicates with the controller through a hidden parent layer at the very top, the Proxy.
+You could say that the addon communicates with the controller through a hidden parent layer at the very top, the manager_proxy.
 This handles communication between the addon and the controller in the background.
 The Adapter, Devices and Property layer have methods to communicate with the Proxy when something (such as the value of a propery or the detection of a new device) has changed.
+If you're curious about all the available methods, have a look here: https://github.com/WebThingsIO/gateway-addon-python

 This layer also calls methods in the addon.
 For example:
-- when the user click on the (+) on the things overview, it calls the "start_pairing" method on the adapter.
+- when the user click on the (+) on the things overview, it calls the "start pairing" method on the adapter.
 That way your adapter can react to this event, for example by doing a quick scan for devices.
-This pairing window lasts 60 seconds or until the user cancels it, at which point "candle_pairing" is called.
+This pairing window lasts 60 seconds or until the user cancels it, at which point "cancle pairing" is called.
 - when the addon is stopped ( on a reboot or shutdown, or manually or on an update) the "unload" method is called.
 This allows you to do some quick cleanup and maybe store some data.
 Please don't take longer than a second to do all this.

 The addon is "the single point of truth" for its devices.
 After a reboot the controller will have forgetten the latest values of all devices and properties, so your addon should ideally keep track of the latest values of properties, and quickly recreate the devices and properties whenever the addon is started.
 That's what the "persistent data" parts are useful for.